The Brotherhood of Saint Gregory

 Christopher Robert Werth is a Case Manager in the Senior Care Program, Anne Arundel County Department of Aging and Disabilities, based in Annapolis, Maryland.
 He has over 30 years of experience working individuals across the lifespan with different abilities and is a graduate level, nationally certified rehabilitation counselor (CRC).
 He is a 36+year member of Lions International having been awarded a Melvin Jones Fellow for his community service.
 He is an active member of Saint Martin’s-in-the Field Episcopal Church in Severna Park, Maryland, serving as a Eucharistic Minister and a member of the Outreach Commission.
 He also is a member on the Secretariat for Maryland Episcopal Cursillo and has served on a number of teams.

-Postulant Clayton Dewandre Johnson resides in Philadelphia where he works as a Business Consultant.
+Novice Clayton DewAndre Johnson resides in Philadelphia where he works as a Business Consultant.
 He is a member of St. Luke’s, Germantown, serving in the parish as a Lay Eucharistic Minister, Altar Server and Lector.
 Clayton also leads Noonday prayer and intercessions and volunteers at St. Luke’s Food Pantry.

 Learn More